 WILKINS, William.
 The Antiquities of Magna Graecia, London, Longman, Hurst, Orme and Rees, .

-The archaic period temple represents a development of Doric temple style, employing a elongated narrow naos with an adyton at the rear and a pronaos with four columns.
-The spaces between the columns, intercolumniation of the peristasis, were enclosed with high masonry barrier about half the height of the columns.
-In 1823, during excavations, two half metopes carved in tufa were discovered, depicting Dionysus and Athena.
+The archaic period temple represents a development of Doric temple style, employing a elongated and narrow naos with an adyton at the rear and a pronaos with four columns.
+The spaces between the columns, or intercolumniation of the peristasis, were enclosed with high masonry barrier about half the height of the columns.
+In 1823, during excavations, two half metopes carved in tufa were discovered depicting Dionysus and Athena.
 They are now kept in the Museo archeologico regionale di Palermo.